Wenzil/UnityConsole/README.md

 ```

 ## World space UI
 You can use UnityConsole in world space too!
-Simply set your Canvas Render Mode to World Space and you're good to go.
-You may need to scale down the Canvas.
+Simply set your canvas Render Mode to World Space and you're good to go.
+You may need to scale down the canvas.

 ## Skinning
-You can easily change the appearance of the Console by changing the image sources, font styles and state transitions of the various UI components.
-It is also possible to anchor the Console to any side of the screen.
+You can easily change the appearance of the console by changing the image sources, font styles and state transitions of the various UI components.
+It is also possible to anchor the console to any side of the screen.

-## Known Issues
-- The input field sometimes randomly loses focus
-- The console output text overflows its rectangle when viewed from behind in World Space render mode
-- Modifying Time.timeScale will mess up input field reactivation when submitting a command or reopening the console.
-See [this hack](http://www.reddit.com/r/Unity3D/comments/2f8y2e/easytouse_developer_console_built_with_the_new_ui/ck7qmkr) for a temporary fix.

-## Get in touch
+## Contributing

-Feel free to report any issues you may find right here on Github!
+Feel free to create pull requests or report any issues you may find.
+I'll be taking your feedback!

+## Contact me

 @Syncopath1 on Twitter